Items filtered by date: May 2024

 If you're experiencing ankle pain, you may be suffering from an ankle injury.
 Sprains, fractures, Achilles tendonitis, and Achilles tendon ruptures are just some examples of potential ankle injuries.
 Don't wait for care for an ankle injury, as it may worsen over time.
 We can help!

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Bryan Sullivan, DPM from Mississippi Foot Center .
+Plantar fasciitis can be very painful and inconvenient.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Bryan Sullivan, DPM from Mississippi Foot Center .
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Jackson, MS .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.